Rapporter/rapport/_includes/functions.md

 ?table.json
 {% endhighlight %}

-A detailed documentation based on Rd files is to come here with run examamples too, please be patient.
+A detailed documentation based on Rd files is to come here with run examples too, please be patient.
 Till then check out the manual in pdf format on [CRAN](htpp://cran.r-project.org/web/packages/rapport)!